HYEON-DEV/HYEON-DEV/README.md

 # HYEON &nbsp;이승현

+- 🌱 I’m currently preparing to be a backend developer.
 - 🎥 I worked as a FX Artist for three years in the VFX studio.
-- 🌱 I’m currently preparing to be a backend developer.
+- 🎓 I majored in Computer Science with a minor in Media Art in the Sangmyung University.

 <br />